There are multiple approaches you can take to identify when an Order in Infoplus has been shipped, here's a few options to perform this action.

 3 - Search using custom field (after API version 1.0)

 As a third option, you may add a custom field in Infoplus to your orders table, where you can track within Infoplus whether or not you have pulled the shipment information for individual orders into your system.
 In this case, you could query for where the custom field does not have a value, then for each order received, update the custom field, to prevent further searches from finding the same order.
-You may need to speak with your Infoplus account manager or the Infoplus support team for more information on using a custom field for this purpose.
+You may need to speak with the Infoplus support team for more information on using a custom field for this purpose.

 custom.hasShipmentBeenPulled is blank and status eq Shipped